Housing Market in 2023 and Wholesale Real Estate

 Investors are combating this by doing more to educate the seller on the state of the market, and why the Zestimate isn’t very accurate.
 Breaking the numbers down clearly for someone who isn’t extremely knowledgeable is a great way to clear up any confusion during the negotiations.

 According to Zach Ginn, wholesalers are in a position to make more money now than before the big market changes.
 The reasons for this are simple.
-To start, you’re not owning any real estate by wholesaling, so if home value drops by something crazy like 50%, you’re not going to lose equity.
+To start, you’re not owning any real estate by wholesaling real estate, so if home value drops by something crazy like 50%, you’re not going to lose equity.
 Second, in a high-inflation economy with high mortgage interest rates, it’s harder to sell a home and harder to invest in renovations because of the increased material cost.

 That means that sellers are going to need to lean more on wholesalers to get their homes sold in whatever condition they’re currently in.
 It’s also just a fact that when everything is more expensive, there is going to be more inventory in terms of distressed properties which is a wholesaler’s bread and butter.